 - Students in Year 9 may enquire about Work Experience over their school holidays.

 - Students MUST commit to catching up on all schoolwork missed due to their Work Experience placement.

 - Students in Year 10 may choose to do their Work Experience during Week 10 of each Term, after assessments have been completed.

 - Due to the nature of the Years 11 & 12 Academic Calendar, dates for Work Experience will need to be negotiated, and may be more likely to fall over School Holidays.

 - Work Experience must be completed in a business prior to being signed up for a School Based Apprenticeship or Traineeship.

 St John’s have a direct relationship with local businesses that support the work experience program.
 Before commencing a Work Experience placement, a formal arrangement is made between the school, student, parents and the business for students to participate in activities in a workplace.
 St John’s encourages students to complete five days of Work Experience per business, however, this can be negotiated upon application.

 Insurance is provided through Public Liability Insurance and is the responsibility of the Department of Education in all Queensland schools.
 Workers’ Compensation is the responsibility of the individual schooling sector.

 VET – Vocational Education and Training

-VET qualifications include a Certificate II, III, IV, Diploma and Advanced Diploma, with a Certificate III or higher contributing to a student’s ATAR when studied alongside four general subjects.
+VET qualifications include a Certificate I, II, III, IV, Diploma and Advanced Diploma, with a Certificate III or higher contributing to a student’s ATAR when studied alongside four general subjects.
 VET allows students to complete competency-based learning in an area they are interested as part of their Queensland Certificate of Education (QCE) pathway, contributing between 3 and 8 QCE points per course.
 On completion, students will also receive a Nationally Recognised Vocational Qualification.